LeandroOliveiraDeQueiroz/dartware-avaliacao-tecnica-frontend/README.md

 ## GraphQL:

 Query language for API's like SQL is for Databases.
 Facebook created to speed up theis mobile apps that made alot of calls to the server and avoid overfetching and underfetching.
-RestFull API.
+RestFull API (follow Rest constraints).

 Advantages:
 - Client can control which data he want from the server.